BetonQuest/build-number-generator/README.md

 - `token` (required): A GitHub token with write access to the repository.
 - `branch` (optional): The branch where the build numbers are stored.
 Defaults to `build-numbers` if not specified.
 - `identifier` (required): A unique identifier for the build number.
 Each identifier maintains its own sequence of build numbers.
+- `increment` (optional): A boolean flag to control whether the build number should be incremented or just retrieved.
+Defaults to `true`.

 ## Outputs